Doing this work, I hear a lot of painful stories from women who have been told they’re “abrasive,” “too direct,” or “too aggressive” at work.

 The words often arrive like punches to the gut.
 They stay with us for years or decades following.
 And they often leave us afraid of fully using our voices.

-If you have in your own history the experience of being called too direct, too aggressive or abrasive, I’m sorry.
+If you have in your own history of being called too direct, too aggressive or abrasive, I’m sorry.
 I’m sorry for the hurt of that and for what it likely did to your voice afterward.
 I know it was not a small thing.

 You are not alone.
 In fact, you join millions of women around the globe who, like you, were trying to get some important thing done and stopped sugar coating – for a moment.